 - A number of validation checks have been built into the Excel workbook containing Tables 1 to 3 (see Annex P) and these are listed in paragraphs 3 and 4 below.
 The validation checks can be found to the right of the corresponding tables. - If data pass a particular validation check, a validation cell above the table will read 'Validation #: OK'; if data fail, the validation cell will read 'Validation #: Failure' (# denotes the particular validation check).
-If there is a validation failure, the cell causing the error will read 'ERROR' and be highlighted in red in the relevant validation check to the right of the table. - 3 Validation check 1: In Tables 1, 2 and 3 all values entered must be to no more than 1 decimal place and must be a multiple of 0.5. - Validation check 2: In Table 3, totals for undergraduate home and EU fundable and non-fundable registrations of new entrants plus students in their second to fifth year at the institution ≤ corresponding totals for full-time undergraduate home and EU fundable and non-fundable registrations in Table 1, respectively. - In addition to the above validation checks, some of the tables contain credibility checks, displayed beside the validation checks to the right of the tables.
-HESES 2015/16 data are used for comparison purposes.
-Institutions are invited to check and comment on instances where a CHECK message occurs. - 6 Credibility check 3: In Table 1, for each mode and level of study, percentage increase/decrease between HESES15 and HESES16 > 25%. - 7 Credibility check 4: In Table 3, for new entrants and students in their second, third and fourth years at the institution, for each mode of study, level of study and ASC group, percentage increase/decrease between HESES15 and HESES16 > 25%. - 8 ITT (QTS) HESES data from 2015/16 are also included in Table 2 to the right of the table collecting data, for information and to aid checking. - As well as the validation and credibility checks incorporated into the workbook, a worksheet showing summary registration data for 2011/12 to 2016/17 is included (see Annex K, paragraph 4).
+If there is a validation failure, the cell causing the error will read 'ERROR' and be highlighted in red in the relevant validation check to the right of the table. - 3 Validation check 1: In Tables 1, 2 and 3 all values entered must be to no more than 1 decimal place and must be a multiple of 0.5. - 4 Validation check 2: In Table 3, totals for undergraduate home and EU fundable and non-fundable registrations of new entrants plus continuing students ≤ corresponding totals for full-time undergraduate home and EU fundable and non-fundable registrations in Table 1, respectively. - In addition to the above validation checks, some of the tables contain credibility checks, displayed beside the validation checks to the right of the tables.
+HESES 2017/18 data are used for comparison purposes.
+Institutions are invited to check and comment on instances where a CHECK message occurs. - 6 Credibility check 3: In Table 1, for each mode and level of study, percentage increase/decrease between HESES17 and HESES18 > 25%. - 7 Credibility check 4: In Table 3, for new entrants and continuing students (second to sixth year at the institution for HESES17), for each mode of study, level of study and ASC group, percentage increase/decrease between HESES17 and HESES18 > 25%. - 8 ITT (QTS) HESES data from 2017/18 are also included in Table 2 to the right of the table collecting data, for information and to aid checking. - As well as the validation and credibility checks incorporated into the workbook, a worksheet showing summary registration data for 2013/14 to 2018/19 is included (see Annex K, paragraph 4).
 In this worksheet, data returned on HESES and EYM are compared.
 The information provided in this worksheet can be used by institutions to help identify general patterns of over- or underprediction at HESES and analyse their estimates of non-completions.
 We expect institutions to look at this worksheet as part of their overall check of their return before it is submitted to HEFCW.